- Health Concerns

 Provision of structural framework and protection - Your bones serve to support your entire structure and protect your internal organs.
 For example, your ribcage serves to create and protect your thoracic cavity, home to your heart and lungs.

 Transduction of sound - Small bones that exist in your inner ear region help you hear and distinguish different sounds.

 Due to the number of functions that your bones carry out on a daily basis, they are constantly being remodeled according to your needs and circumstances.
 This remodeling process is mainly carried out by two types of cells that exist within your bones:

-Osteoclasts - Responsible for removing damaged or unneeded cells.
+Osteoclasts - these are specialized cells that remove damaged or unneeded cells.

 Together, osteoblasts and osteoclasts continuously remodel your bones with three primary goals in mind: